Tyler Ulis: 2016–17 season

 Following the break for the 2017 NBA All-Star Game, Ulis was moved into the main rotation of players ahead of Brandon Knight.
-In his new role, Ulis set new career-highs in assists on February 28 against Memphis (7), and March 2 against Charlotte (8); and new career-highs in points on March 3 against Oklahoma City (14) and March 5 against Boston (20, including a buzzer beater game-winning three point shot).
+In his new role, Ulis set new career highs in assists on February 28 against Memphis (7), and March 2 against Charlotte (8); and new career highs in points on March 3 against Oklahoma City (14) and March 5 against Boston (20, including a buzzer-beating, game-winning three-point shot).
 Ulis helped improve the team's assist production post All-Star break from 18.6 assists per game (tied for last in the NBA) prior to the break to 24.8 per game in the first two weeks after the break.
 Ulis received his first NBA start (in place of an injured, resting Eric Bledsoe) on March 15 against the Sacramento Kings and former Kentucky teammate Skal Labissière, who had a career-high 32 points.
 Ulis record his first career double-double with 13 points and a season-high 13 assists in a 107–101 loss against the Kings.
 Ulis became the first Suns rookie with at least 12 points and 12 assists in a game since Steve Nash in November 1996.
 Two days later, Ulis, making his second career NBA start, scored 19 points and added eight assists in a 109–103 loss to Orlando Magic.
 On March 30, he had 16 points and matched his career best with 13 assists in a 124–118 loss to the Clippers.

-On April 2, he had a near triple-double with career highs of 34 points and nine rebounds as well as nine assists in a 123–116 loss to the Houston Rockets.
+On April 2, he had a near-triple-double with career highs of 34 points and nine rebounds as well as nine assists in a 123–116 loss to the Houston Rockets.
 The 34 points was a 2016–17 season single-game high for all NBA rookies.

 Ulis was subsequently named Western Conference Rookie of the Month for April, becoming the second Suns rookie to win the award during the 2016–17 season (after Marquese Chriss in January).
 It was the first time two different Suns earned the award in the same season since the 1987–88 NBA season.
 Ulis ended April by leading all rookies in points (20.7) and assists (6.8), while also recording 3.8 rebounds.
 His average of 20.7 points and 6.8 assists was the most by an NBA rookie in a month since Damian Lillard in March 2013.
-While he averaged 7.3 points, 3.7 assists, and 1.6 rebounds in 61 games for the season, he averaged 16.1 points and 8.5 assists in games that he started.
+While he averaged 7.3 points, 3.7 assists and 1.6 rebounds in 61 games for the season, he averaged 16.1 points and 8.5 assists in games that he started.
 Ulis finished 14th in the voting for the 10-man NBA All-Rookie team.